CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 To avoid falling victim to these cognitive traps, take a step back and revisit your preparation for the conversation.
 Think back to the Ladder of Inference as a tool to help you think about how the other party in a conversation draws his/her conclusions.
 Try to consider the role that the Ladder of Inference may have had when you were told “no.” Did the other party interpret the information differently than you expected?
 Are they even looking at the same information as you in their analysis?

 ---
-## Should I Fight This Battle, or How Might I Adjust My Approach To Make It More “Winnable”?
+## Should I fight this battle, or how might I adjust my approach to make it more “winnable”?

-Once you’ve analyzed the situation, and you understand the origin of the “no,” assess whether this is a challenge that you should pursue.
+Once you’ve analyzed the situation and you understand the origin of the “no,” assess whether this is a challenge that you should pursue.
 Ask yourself the following questions:

 * **Is this a situation that, if left unaddressed, could cause real harm to my agency or the government or threaten our ability to achieve our mission?** The answer to this question is relative, and it’s not black and white.
 Recall the discussion from the classroom session and the example included at the beginning of this module about Carmen Medina.
-Ms. Medina felt that the mission of the CIA, and the intelligence community, was at risk by not having a real-time way to share information.
+Ms. Medina felt that the mission of the CIA and the intelligence community was at risk by not having a real-time way to share information.
 * **What are my obstacles and opportunities?** Size up the risks associated with continuing to advocate for this change, and determine if it’s a risk worth taking.
 Ask yourself: could continuing to push for this change *in the same way* threaten my job?
 How might I adjust my approach or bide my time until conditions are more favorable?
 Again, think of Carmen Medina and her approach to change.
 (Beware of using the “bide my time” approach as a cop-out\!)
 * **How do I advance some change—any change—while also maintaining working relationships?** Consider how to meet the person where they are and advance change incrementally, while maintaining relationships and not demoralizing the team.
 As you learned earlier, this is the essence of being a network leader, and your role in digital services acquisition; you have to collaborate with people in your network to make change happen.
 Remember the content around influence?
 Meeting another person where they are shows that you care about them and makes them more willing to work with you over time.